 Kubus.
 Sparda Art Prize

-In 2019, the „Kubus“ art prize, jointly established by the Sparda-Bank Baden-Württemberg and the Kunstmuseum Stuttgart, is being awarded for the fourth time.
-The prize honors an outstanding achievement in the visual arts.
-It is directed toward artists who were either born in Baden-Württemberg or have a close connection to the state through their artistic work.
+The “Kubus.
+Sparda Art Prize” has been awarded every two years since 2013.
+The prize, endowed with 20,000 euros, honours an outstanding achievement in the field of visual arts.
+It is aimed at artists who were born in Baden-Württemberg or who have a close connection to the state through their artistic work.